Azure/azure-sdk-for-js/samples/README.md

 (The `rollup` and `webpack` directories also have `js` and `ts` subdirectories for JavaScript and TypeScript respectively.)

+For more information on package bundling, see [`/documentation/Bundling.md`](https://github.com/Azure/azure-sdk-for-js/blob/master/documentation/Bundling.md).

 ## Sample Applications

 Sometimes we want to illustrate how several APIs or even packages work together in a context of a more complete program.
 For these cases, we created sample applications.
 These application samples are located in other repositories and, like the package-specific samples, may be viewed on [https://docs.microsoft.com/samples/](https://docs.microsoft.com/samples/).